 Section A

-The Executive Board shall consist of the following voting members: President, President-elect, Past President, two Executive Vice Presidents and Treasurer; and non-voting members the Deputy Treasurer and the Executive Director.
+The Executive Board shall consist of the following voting members: President, President-elect, Past President, two Executive Vice Presidents and Treasurer; and non-voting member,s the Deputy Treasurer and the Executive Director.

 Section B

 The Executive Board shall appoint the Internal Auditor, the Deputy Treasurer, and the Executive Director.